Mitigating Data Injection Attacks on Federated Learning: Numerical Simulations

-In this section, we present simulated attacks on decentralized learning and evaluate the performance of our detection algorithm.
-We use the MNIST data set.
-This data set is composed of images of handwritten digits $0,\ldots,9$ and the goal is to classify the correct digit.
-Since the metric of interest is the classification error of the learned model, we use the average error of the learned model to evaluate the performance of the algorithm, rather than providing detection probabilities for the agents.
-We performed 100 random cross-validation experiments where at each instance 60000 images were used to train the agents and 10000 images were used for testing the performance.
-Each agent received a random set of $60000/N$ different images disjoint from the images of the other agents, for training.
-The amount of participating agents was $N=5,10,20$ and one of them was an attacker.
-The attacker's mixing weight was $g(t) = 1/\sqrt{t+1}$ and the integration time was $\Delta T=5$.
-We used a 7-layer convolutional neural network (CNN):
+In this section, we evaluate the effectiveness of our detection algorithm through simulated attacks on federated learning systems, utilizing the MNIST dataset for this purpose.
+The MNIST dataset comprises images of handwritten digits $0,\ldots,9$, with the objective being to accurately classify each digit.
+To gauge performance, we focus on the classification error of the learned model as our primary metric of interest.
+Consequently, we evaluate the algorithm's efficacy based on the average error rate of the learned model, rather than quantifying detection probabilities for individual agents.

+We performed 100 random cross-validation experiments, with each involving 60,000 images to train the agents and 10,000 images for testing their performance.
+Each agent received a random set of $60000/N$ different images, ensuring they were distinct from the images of the other agents, for training.
+The number of participating agents included $N=5,10,20$, with one designated as an attacker.
+The attacker's mixing weight was \(g(t) = 1/\sqrt{t+1}\) and the integration time was \(\Delta T=5\).
+We implemented a 7-layer convolutional neural network (CNN):